-As an integral unit of the California tripartite system of public higher education, the College provides programs of study providing students the opportunity to prepare for transfer to four-year colleges and universities.
-The College aspires to do this in such a manner that students may transfer without loss of time or credit.
+As an integral unit of the California tripartite system of public higher education, the college provides programs of study that give students the opportunity to prepare for transfer to four-year colleges and universities.
+The college aspires to do this in such a manner that students may transfer without loss of time or credit.

-Courses, required for the first two years of most professions and careers, may be completed at CMC before transferring to a 4-year college or university.
-To ensure the maximum benefit from attending Copper Mountain College, it is important to do long range planning.
+Students may complete courses required for the first two years of most professions and careers at CMC before transferring to a 4-year college or university.
+To ensure the maximum benefit of attending Copper Mountain College, it is important to do long range planning.
 In general, students planning to transfer should follow the procedure outlined below: